Building Resilience to Respond to Future Environmental Change Across Scottish Catchments

 To view Kathleen's latest knowledge exchange outputs please use the relevant links below:

-- Managing Multiple Catchment Demands for Sustainable Water Use and Ecosystem Service Provision (Journal Article)
+- Managing Multiple Catchment Demands for Sustainable Water Use and Ecosystem Service Provision (paper)

-- Quantifying Stakeholder Understanding of an Ecosystem Service Trade-Off (Journal)
+- Quantifying Stakeholder Understanding of an Ecosystem Service Trade-Off (paper)